 During the initial Appraisal Meeting the Data Curator and Data Provider will discuss platforms for data transfer. openLCA databases can be too large to send via email.
 For most Data Providers, a private GitHub repository is set-up to transfer files back and forth during the appraisal and review phases.
 Other potential options include the FLCAC collaboration server, email, or an FTP site.

-All data on the FLCAC is compatible and intended to be used with openLCA, an open-source, free LCA software that can import data from many commercial LCA software applications including GaBi and SimaPro.
+All data on the FLCAC is compatible and intended to be used with openLCA, an open-source, free LCA software that can import data from many commercial LCA software applications including LCA for Experts and SimaPro.
 Most data formatting will take place inside of openLCA so the Data Provider will need to download the latest version of openLCA.

 To import a dataset that exists in a format that is compatible with openLCA, please review these instructions from the openLCA manual.
 Data formats that can be directly imported into openLCA include: